McKinnon Walker Fellowship Program

 We are delighted to be hosting four international scholars at UOW for a period of two to four weeks during November and December, 2017.
 During their time on campus, the four fellows will collaborate with UOW researchers, specifically on research projects that help address our global challenges.

 This fellowship is made possible by the McKinnon Walker Trust.
-Former UOW Vice-Chancellor Emeritus Professor Ken McKinnon AO and his wife Ms Suzanne Walker, a UOW alumnus, have made a life-long commitment to the importance of investing in bright ideas, cultivating innovation and supporting excellence through a personal philanthropic gift of $1.3 million to the University of Wollongong.
+Former UOW Vice-Chancellor Emeritus Professor Ken McKinnon AO and Ms Suzanne Walker, a UOW alumnus, have made a life-long commitment to the importance of investing in bright ideas, cultivating innovation and supporting excellence through a personal philanthropic gift of $1.3 million to the University of Wollongong.
 The Trust generates an annual income to support the McKinnon Walker Grants that are allocated annually at the full discretion of the Vice-Chancellor.

 The McKinnon Walker Fellowship aims to grow a supportive, applied research community to address real-world challenges in novel and unique ways.